-In her years of examining how people use technology, Fox saw there was a lack of research out there, especially in terms of the ways people interact and present themselves on social media sites when in a relationship.
+In her research, Fox saw there was a lack of studies and analysis on the topics she wanted to focus on, especially in terms of the ways people interact and present themselves on social media when in a relationship.

 “There’s this huge hole in research about romantic relationships and social media.
 Texting and Facebook are so integrated into the way we build these relationships,” she said.
 “Online dating is where it starts … and then immediately once that relationship starts to develop, it goes into a different context, which tends to be texting and interacting on social networking sites.”

 Fox was kind enough to take me through her most recent study and share her fascinating results.

 In the publication titled “The Dark Triad and Trait Self-Objectification as Predictors of Men’s Use and Self-Presentation Behaviors on Social Networking Sites,” Fox used data from an online survey that consisted of 1,000 American men aged 18 to 40.

 Her main goal was to look at their representations on social networking sites, as well as the role of “the dark triad of personalities,” which includes narcissism, Machiavellianism and psychopathy.

 “All of that stuff is highly relevant to online dating,” she said.

 According to Fox, the big takeaway from these findings is for people to think about the personality traits that drive behaviors such as taking and posting selfies, editing those photos, using filters on them, etc.